 Photo by: Borna Ćuk

 WHAT TO DO IN PULA

-In Pula you can spend your time drinking coffee in some of the numerous caffe bars in the city center or in some of the beach bars around Pula.
+In Pula, you can spend your time drinking coffee in some of the numerous cafe bars in the city centre or in some of the beach bars around Pula.
 That’s what Pula citizens usually do in their spare time.
 If you want a cultural boost, you can visit some of the museums (Archaeological Museum, Museum of Contemporary Art of Istria, Agripina’s house, etc.) or some gallery.
 There are many restaurants where you can eat when you get hungry, and we suggest to take some fish or other seafood because you are in a coastal town.
-In touristic village Verudela is located Aquarium Pula which is very interesting to see, especially because it is the recovery center for injured turtles.
+In the touristic village of Verudela is located the Aquarium of Pula which is very interesting to see, especially because it is the recovery centre for injured turtles.

 Photo by: Sandro Stehlik

 Take your swimming suits and visit one of many city beaches, enjoy in pure Adriatic sea and soak up the sun.
 If you like active vacations more than sunbathing, then you have a wide variety of sports to do.
 Diving, fishing, windsurfing, sailing, yoga on surfboarding, full moon kayaking, sightseeing flights, golf, carting are some of the most interesting.Don’t forget to visit island national park Brijuni and nature park Kamenjak where you can see dinosaur footprints.